JJ/raku-native-findversion/README.md

 <-- Related stuff -->

 ## License

-<--
+(c) JJ Merelo, jj@raku.org 2022

 This module will be licensed, by default, under the Artistic 2.0 License (the same as Raku itself).
-You can change it by using a different LICENSE file, as well as changing the license field in META6.json -->